 The PCR test kits sent to schools can be used in the exceptional circumstance that an individual becomes symptomatic and schools believe they may have barriers to accessing testing elsewhere.
 It is for schools to determine how to prioritise the distribution of their test kits in order to minimise the impact of the virus on the education of their pupils.
 These kits can be given directly to staff or parents and carers collecting a child who has developed symptoms at school.
-Leaders to ensure staff and parents understand their responsibility should they be showing symptoms of COVID-19 to be ready and willing to: book a test, provide details of who they have been in close contact with and to then selfisolate in line with current government guidance who they have been in close contact with and to then self-isolate in line with current advised to follow guidance for households with possible or confirmed coronavirus (COVID-19) infection, which sets out that they should self-isolate for that day and the following 10 full days and should arrange to have a test to see if they have coronavirus (COVID-19).
+Leaders to ensure staff and parents understand their responsibility should they be showing symptoms of COVID-19 to be ready and willing to: book a test, provide details of who they have been in close contact with and to then selfisolate in line with current government guidance If anyone in the school becomes unwell with a new government guidance If anyone in the school advised to follow guidance for households with possible or confirmed coronavirus (COVID-19) infection, which sets out that they should self-isolate for that day and the following 10 full days and should arrange to have a test to see if they have coronavirus (COVID-19).
 Other members of their household (including any siblings) should self-isolate starting from the day the individual's symptoms started (or the day their test was taken if they did not have symptoms, whether this was an LFD or PCR test), and the next 10 full days.
-Revise plans and source suitable PPE supplies (e.g. non latex gloves preferable) to be used by: the supervising member of staff if a 2m distance cannot be maintained during isolation of an unwell child onsite. staff caring for pupils with routine intimate care needs that involve the use of PPE The plan should identify any likelihood of behavioural, SEND and possible use of restraint issues etc thapply If a member of staff displaying symptoms them immediately to behind a closed doo appropriate arrange supervision in line will guidelines.
-Ideally of window for ventilation Separate bathroom should be used if newhich should then be and disinfected befor anyone else.
-Employers have a differ of all staff and shout that staff who are seed displaying symptoms COVID-19 are tested as practicably possift Headteachers should communicate to staff they are displaying street of they are displaying street on the staff they are displaying street as practicably possift.
-For schools that pure HR Advisory Service information can be a here or through their designated HR Coons https://www.cipd.co.ge/culture/weilbeing/supporting-me health-workplace-ret or pupil is is, isolate a room or.
-If adult the deen a no. acilities deesary, be cleaned or use by a large of the deep of the -- ---
+Revise plans and source suitable PPE supplies (e.g. non latex gloves preferable) to be used by: the supervising member of staff if a 2m distance cannot be maintained during isolation of an unwell child onsite. staff caring for pupils with routine intimate care needs that involve the use of PPE The plan should identify any likelihood of behavioural, SEND and possible use of restraint issues etc that may apply If a member of staff or pupil is displaying symptoms, isolate them immediately to a room behind a closed door, If appropriate arrange adult supervision in line with guidelines.
+Ideally open a window for ventilation.
+Separate bathroom facilities should be used if necessary, which should then be cleaned and disinfected before use by anyone else.
+Employers have a duty of care for all staff and should ensure that staff who are sent home displaying symptoms of COVID-19 are tested as soon as practicably possible.
+Headteachers should communicate to staff that if they are displaying symptoms they should be tested 'as soon as practicably possible. --

 If school is notified of a positive COVID19 test result for a member of staff or a pupil, we must contact the DfE Helpline on 0800 046 8687 and select option 1 for advice on the action to take in response to a positive case.
 You will be put through to a team of advisers who will inform you what action is needed based on the latest public health advice.
-If, following triage, further expert advice is required the adviser will escalate your call to the PHE local health protection team.
-Schools need to take swift action when they become aware that someone who has attended has tested positive for Covid-19.
-Schools can contact the dedicated advice service introduced by Public Health England (PHE) and delivered by the NHS Business Service Authority and can be reached calling the DFE Helpline on 0800 046 8687 and selecting option 1.
-PHE will conduct a rapid risk assessment and advise the school on the actions to take including the definitive advice on who must be sent home.
+If, following triage, further expert advice is required the adviser will escalate your call to the PHE local health protection team. • Schools need to take swift action when they become aware that someone who has attended has tested positive for Covid-19.
+Schools can contact the dedicated advice service introduced by Public Health England (PHE) and delivered by the NHS Business Service Authority and can be reached calling the DFE Helpline on 0800 046 8687 and selecting option 1. • PHE will conduct a rapid risk assessment and advise the school on the actions to take including the definitive advice on who must be sent home.